Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: The data

-So far we have considered fixed-target experiments, from which we obtain data on both the modulus and the phase of the amplitude.
-However, it is also possible to obtain experimental information on the meson-meson scattering phase by measuring processes where two mesons appear in the final state, as long as the other particles interact very weakly with the two mesons and among themselves.
-Then, Watson's Final State Theorem \cite{Watson:1952ji} implies that the phase of the whole process is the same as the phase of its meson rescattering.
+So far we have discussed fixed-target experiments, from which data on both the modulus and the phase of the amplitude can be obtained.
+However, it is also possible to gather experimental information on the meson-meson scattering phase by measuring processes where two mesons appear in the final state, as long as the other particles interact very weakly with the two mesons and among themselves.
+Then, Watson's theorem \cite{Watson:1952ji} implies that the phase of the whole process is the same as the phase of its two-meson rescattering.
 This technique has been applied using $D$ or $\eta_c$ meson decays.
 Unfortunately, the uncertainties are much bigger than those from fixed-target experiments.
 Nevertheless, they are useful because they provide direct access to $I=1/2$.
 We will review them here too.

 Finally, let us recall that the $I=3/2$ data ends at 1.74 GeV.
 That is the reason why all our plots in this subsection end at 1.74 or 1.8 GeV at most.
-Nevertheless, from that energy, we will not use the partial-wave expansion, but Regge parameterizations obtained from factorization of nucleon-nucleon and meson-nucleon cross sections.
+Nevertheless, above that energy, we will not use the partial-wave expansion but Regge parameterizations obtained from the factorization of nucleon-nucleon and meson-nucleon cross-sections.
 Since these are not \pik data but phenomenological parameterizations, they will be described in section \ref{sec:ufdregge}.

 Let us then discuss the data on each partial wave in detail.